shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Permanent spells don’t require concentration.
 Permanent spells do not dissipate automatically when you leave the plane, fall asleep, go unconscious, or die.

 Permanent spells are resistant to being countered and dispelled.
-If a creature attempts to counter it or dispel it, they must make a spellcasting ability check with a DC equal to your spellcasting ability modifier.
+If a creature attempts to counter it or dispel it, they must make a spellcasting ability check with a DC equal to your prime modifier.
 On a success, they counter or dispel the spell, provided the other conditions are met.
 On a failure, the Permanent spell still stands.

 You may use your Area Modulation feature on a Permanent spell that you cast, but you must spend 5 Spell Points to do so.